Bertbk/tutorial_hugo/cd-deployment.md

 git remote set-url origin git@plmlab.math.cnrs.fr:username/username.pages.math.cnrs.fr.git git push origin master
 ```
-`git` might be unhappy and ask you to push in a different way, do what it asks you to do, for example it can be that:
+`git` might be unhappy and asks you to push using a different command: please do what it asks you to do, for example it can be the following command:
 ```bash
 git push --set-upstream origin master
 ```

 After refreshing your gitlab page on your browser, you should see your repository: the files, the name of last commit, ...

-## Gitlab Page: deployment
+## Gitlab Page: Continuous Deployment (CD)

-### Setting the Continuous Deployment (CD)
+### Gitlab CI (Continuous Integration)

 Your website is almost ready, you just need to explain `Gitlab` that it must build your website each times you push changes: